GoogleCloudPlatform/emblem/docs/decisions/2022-02-04-cloud-build.md

 The handmade pipeline we've created uses Cloud Build, Pub/Sub, and the Cloud Run traffic management feature.
 It automatically deploys to `staging` and requires a manual approval for deployment to `prod`.
 Lastly, users may adjust the traffic increments to both the `staging` environment and `prod`.

 In the future, we hope to migrate to a managed deployment system, which will allow us to more easily visualize our pipeline and manage our rollouts.
-We will use this opportunity to show our users our migration story from handbuilt deployment system to managed deployment product.
+We will use this opportunity to show our users our migration story from a handbuilt deployment system to a managed deployment product.

 ## Links